mycpus/mycpus.github.io/pages/cpus/intel_FPU.md

 folder: cpus
 ---

+## FPU for 80(1)86/88 CPU

+The 8087 was the first coprocessor that Intel made available for the 80x86 family.
+It was introduced in 1980 and therefore does not have full compatibility with the IEEE-754 standard for floating-point arithmetic (which was finally released in 1985).
+It complements the 8088 and 8086 CPUs and can also be interfaced to the 80188 and 80186 processors.

+The 8087 is implemented using NMOS.
+It comes in a 40-pin CERDIP and is available in 5 MHz, 8 MHz, and 10 MHz versions.
+Power consumption is rated at max.
+2400 mW.

+A neat trick to enhance the processing power of the 8087 for computations that use only the basic arithmetic operations (+,-,*,/) and do not require high precision is to set the precision control to single-precision.
+This gives one a performance increase of up to 20%.

+With the help of an additional chip, the 8087 can in theory be interfaced to an 80186 CPU.
+The 80186 was used in some PCs (e.g. from Philips, Siemens) in 1982/1983.

 ## FPU for 286 CPU

 The 80287 is the original Intel coprocessor for the 80286 and was introduced in 1983.
 It uses the same execution unit as the 8087 and therefore has the same speed (sometimes slower due to additional overhead in CPU coprocessor communication).